Son of Beast: Closure and demolition

-Another major incident occurred in May 2009 in which a woman reported that she had been severely injured after riding Son of Beast.
-Kings Island officials heard of the incident on June 16 and closed the ride within a week.
+Another major incident occurred in May 2009 involving a non-contact head injury, and Kings Island voluntarily closed the ride two weeks later on June 16 upon hearing feedback from the injured rider.
 The coaster did not reopen for the 2009 season.
 Kings Island officials received three proposals to repair Son of Beast, one of which they rejected outright.
 References to Son of Beast were removed from the park's website and map in early 2010.
 All signage, including the box at the entrance, was also removed.
 At the time, the ride had accommodated an estimated 7 million guests throughout its history.

-On March 15, 2010, the General Manager of Kings Island, Greg Scheid, stated that the park had spent nearly $30 million on the ride to date and that it would not reopen for the 2010 season.
-However, at the start of the 2010 Halloween Haunt season, Son of Beast's station was opened for a haunted house called Wolf Pack.
-The station is still standing and was used yearly to host Wolf Pack during the Halloween Haunt season until 2019.
-Another Kings Island spokesperson, Don Helbig, announced in 2011 that the ride would again be closed for the 2011 season and that the ride's future had not yet been decided.
-"No decision has been made concerning the ride's future," spokesman Don Helbig said.
-"It would be inappropriate to speculate on when a decision might be made.
+In March 2010, Kings Island's general manager, Greg Scheid, stated that the park had spent nearly $30 million on the ride to date and that it would not reopen for the 2010 season.
+Another Kings Island spokesperson, Don Helbig, announced the following year that the ride would again be closed for the 2011 season, adding, "No decision has been made concerning the ride's future.
+It would be inappropriate to speculate on when a decision might be made.
 There's nothing else to talk about."
-Kings Island announced on April 24, 2012, that there were no plans to operate Son of Beast in 2012, and they were still evaluating options.
+The coaster remained closed at the beginning of the 2012 season.

-On July 27, 2012, following a thorough evaluation of the roller coaster, Kings Island announced that Son of Beast would be removed from the park to make room for future expansion.
-Demolition began in mid-September 2012.
+By late July 2012, following a thorough evaluation of the roller coaster, Kings Island announced that Son of Beast would be removed from the park to make room for future expansion.
+Demolition began that following September.
 During the demolition of Son of Beast, Kings Island sold plaques with a piece of the ride's track for $99.99.
 Park officials offered pieces of the wood structure for $49.99 and structural bolts for $24.99.
-On November 20, one of the last remaining parts of the structure, the lift hill, was demolished.
-A new roller coaster called Banshee was completed in April 2014 and is now in the same location previously occupied by Son of Beast.
-A tombstone with a plaque honoring Son of Beast was placed in the mockup graveyard near the entrance of the new roller coaster.
+On November 20, 2012, one of the last remaining parts of the structure, the lift hill, was demolished.

+A new roller coaster called Banshee, which opened in April 2014, was constructed in its place.
+A tombstone with a plaque honoring Son of Beast was placed in a mockup graveyard near Banshee's line queue entrance.

+During Son of Beast's closure, its station was used for a haunted house attraction called Wolf Pack beginning in 2010.
+Even after the ride's demolition, the station was left behind and continued to be used for Wolf Pack until the attraction was retired in 2019.

 In 2018, Kings Island released posters that referenced Son of Beast's station, Outpost 5, leading some to speculate that a possible revival might be announced by the park.
-However, these rumors were unsubstantiated, and no such announcement was made.
+However, the rumors were never confirmed.